typelevel/Laika/docs/04-customizing-laika/04-document-ast.md

 * `Customizable` is a mixin almost every node type supports that allows to optionally associate an id and/or a set of style names to a node.
-  The latter can be interpreted differently as render hints by various renderers, in HTML they simply get rendered as class attributes for example.
+  The latter can be interpreted differently as hints by various renderers, in HTML they simply get rendered as class attributes for example.
-  It also includes API to add or remove ids and style names polymorphically.
+  It also includes API to add or remove ids and style names polymorphically to any AST node.

 * `Block` is one of the two major element types in the AST.
-  Block level elements always represents a contiguous
+  Block level elements always start on a new line and in markup they often (but not always) require a preceding blank line.
+  It is similar to a `display: block` element in HTML.

 * `Span` is the other of the two major element types in the AST.
+  Span level can start anywhere in the middle of a line or span multiple lines.
+  It is similar to a `display: inline` element in HTML.

 * A `ListItem` can only occur as a child of a `ListContainer`.
   See @:ref(Lists) below for a list of available list types.